Senior Iranian commander killed after alleged Israeli strike on embassy in Syria

 A statement from Iranian Ambassador to Syria Hussein Akbar said the embassy was attacked by F-35 fighter jets and six missiles.

-Akbar accused Israel of violating international laws and said it does “everything contrary to humanity,” according to the statement shared by a pro-Iranian telegram channel.
+Akbar accused Israel of violating international laws and said they do “everything contrary to humanity,” according to the statement shared by a pro-Iranian telegram channel.

 Syria’s Ministry of Defense also reported a strike around 5 p.m. local time in Damascus, which it said completely destroyed the embassy, Iranian channels reported.